 Best Time To Visit Greece – The classic time to visit is May-Aug.
 My preference is March or September.

 Best Time To Go To Athens – Spring (Mar & April)

 Best Time For The Greek Islands – June-July if you like the action.

 Best Time For Sightseeing – Mar, Apr & October

 Cheapest Time To Visit Greece – Winter (Nov-Feb)

 When is the Best Time to Go to Greece?

 Greece’s main tourist season runs from between May and September and heavily peaks in the high season of July and August.
+This is typically the best time to visit Europe.
 At this time, you can expect the idyllic Mediterranean summers you were always dreaming about with blue skies, hot days and scarcely a drop of rain.

 Greek’s really do come to life during the summer months and the country is an infectious and fun place to be – expect long nights of ouzo fuelled Zorba dancing.
 Many a backpacker in Greece falls in love with the country during their summer trips.

 Of course, the flip side is that at this time Greece can get seriously busy.
 Popular islands like Crete and Rhodes tend to be thronged with package tourists during the summer holidays and you may struggle to find a spot of beach over which to cast your towel.
 Santorini can also get HORRIBLY crowded during the summer to the extent that you may find it impossible to enjoy it.